Formatting poetry for ebooks is simple with the right tools

 Very important!
-Make absolutely sure that all the chapter headings are “Heading 2” in your Word document because these are needed to create a table of contents.
+Make absolutely sure that all the chapter headings or poem titles are “Heading 2” in your Word document because these are needed to create a table of contents.

-Uploaded the file to Calibre, then clicked on metadata to add the book cover.
+Upload your .docx file to Calibre, then click on metadata to add the book cover.

 The next step is how you create a table of contents for an .epub file.
 This is a necessity for Draft2Digital, or anywhere else you plan to publish in .epub.